Germany: Hate speech, threats against politicians rise | DW | 09.02.2021

 "There are politicians in our party that after attacks and threats can only go out in public with massive personal protection," Hess told DW in an email.
 "This fact is a disgrace for our democratic rule of law.
 We regularly face attacks on our cars, offices, and apartments."

+Despite his insistence that the left remains the bigger extremist threat, Germany's domestic intelligence agencies have counted more potentially violent far-right extremists (13,000) than left-wing extremists (9,200), according to the latest report by the domestic intelligence agency, the BfV.

 The rising abuse has been felt by German politicians of every stripe.
-Over the last few years, many of the country's leading politicians including President Frank-Walter Steinmeier, have called out what they call the deterioration of the country's "debate culture."
+Over the last few years, many of the country's leading politicians, from President Frank-Walter Steinmeier down, have condemned what they call the deterioration of the country's "debate culture."

 Ute Vogt, the interior policy spokeswoman for the center-left Social Democratic Party (SPD), said being a politician had become more difficult.